yasin-tambake/TaskMasterPy/README.md

 - **Plugin system**: Extend with custom triggers and actions
 - **CLI interface**: Run and manage workflows from the command line
 - **Autopilot mode**: One-liner for simple data processing tasks
+- **Database storage**: Store and manage workflows in a persistent database

 ## Installation